 Worse still, Turk was asked by Rep. Val Demings (D-FL) in sworn congressional testimony on April 2017 if he was the sole author of the white paper.
 He lied in repsonse, giving no indication of the NRA’s role in shaping the document (“That was my paper product,” he told her.)

-Please contact ATF head Thomas Brandon through one of the channels below and give him the following message:
+Please contact ATF director Thomas Brandon through one of the channels below and give him the following message: